Multiple Imputation for Missing Data

 - be able to recognise the types and patterns of missing data;

 - know when a complete case analysis is likely to be unbiased;

 - understand the principles of multiple imputation and be able to outline the process of multiple imputation using chained equations;

 - be able to apply multiple imputation methods to deal with missing data in relatively straightforward situations;

 - know how multiple imputation methods and results should be presented in journal articles.

 Who the course is intended for

-The course is intended for statisticians, health economists, epidemiologists and other researchers who are, or will be, involved in performing statistical analyses of epidemiological datasets with missing data.
+The course is intended for statisticians, epidemiologists and other researchers who are, or will be, involved in performing statistical analyses of epidemiological datasets with missing data.
 Participants should be familiar with standard regression methods for dichotomous and continuous outcomes beyond the basic introductory level.
 Participants should also be familiar with using Stata as the software package for statistical analyses of the data.

-- introduction to multiple imputation;
+- An introduction to multiple imputation.

-- practical sessions performing multiple imputation, including interactions and non-linear associations;
+- Practical sessions performing multiple imputation, including interactions and non-linear associations.

 Related short courses